jblessingHC/fra-ssn-aws/deployments/deployment1/README.md

 `a7feccea756b54156a9e4d1dfa08c0db-786022078.us-west-2.elb.amazonaws.com:8080`

-For a close inspection at service configurations you can use the `describe` commandm like so: `kubectl describe service consul-eks-prod-ingress-gateway`
+For a close inspection at service configurations you can use the `describe` commandm like so: `kprod describe service consul-eks-prod-ingress-gateway`

 If there were issues you would see them in the `Events:`.